Customer Journey Maps: What are they?

 This “map” is usually some form of a a diagram that covers the marketing channels and working out what your customer “feels” at certain points of their journey .
 I think it is the feelings part that distinguishes this approach from just focusing on the channels your customer used to find you and buy your products and services.

 In its most basic form, your map is initiated by focusing on a series of objectives and actions of users on a timeline.
 This timeline is then fleshed out with the user’s thoughts and emotions, in order to narrate a story (“storytelling”). it is that story, from the point of your customer, where this narrative becomes a visualization used to convey insights that will help to develop the design processes or make marketing decisions.
-Think about the Customer Empathy Maps use in the UX world that can help identify what your user is thinking, you can check out some tips on this on this post about UX and Marketing.
+Think about the Customer Empathy Maps use in the UX world that can help identify what your user is thinking, you can check out some tips on this on this post about where to buy over the counter Keppra.
 Your Customer Journey Map should combine storytelling and visualization to understand and address the needs of the target or customer.
-If you want to see some more examples this is a great post from Uuexia with some interesting examples.
+If you want to see some more examples this is a great post from mail order Keppra

 Customer Journey Maps can be represented in many different ways depending on the context or business objectives; however, there are certain elements that are normally included, and certain guidelines to underline.